Walking: the risk-free activity that relieves back pain

 How often do you go for a walk?
 I can’t think of many forms of exercise which have so many benefits and practically no risks or side effects.
-Other than the obvious advantage of weight control, the health benefits of a daily walk – just 30 minutes a day, are huge – reducing the risks of heart disease, strokes, cancer, diabetes to name a few.
+Other than the obvious advantage of weight control, the health benefits of a daily walk – just 30 minutes a day – are huge, reducing the risks of heart disease, stroke, cancer and diabetes, to name a few.

 We can all be too lazy when we don’t feel like doing something – inactivity also causes back pain!

-Walk at a relaxed pace – many people with back pain find walking too slowly or stoping and starting worsens their backs.
+Walk at a relaxed pace.
+Many people with back pain find walking too slowly or stopping and starting worsens their backs.
 Keep moving – it helps!
 It’s not a good idea to over-strain or walk too quickly.
 Find your own comfort level.

 Don’t over-stride!
-Keep the legs and ankles relaxed which stops any jarring.
-Modern thinking is not to heel strike but to land mid-foot, this happens naturally with a short stride.
+Keep the legs and ankles relaxed to stop any jarring.
+Modern thinking is not to heel strike but to land mid-foot; this happens naturally with a short stride.

 Swing the arms and the keep your shoulders relaxed.
 This makes you more energy efficient and keeps you going.

 Make it fun!
-Why not go with a friend, which is sociable, join a walking club (walkingherts.co.uk) get a dog or be a dog walker!
+Why not go with a friend, join a walking club, get a dog or become a dog walker!
 These could all help to keep you at it.